 Biofeedback helps manage stress and anxiety.
 It supports the extreme demands of high performance.
 Life benefits from less stress.
 For example, stress and anxiety limit focus.
 Stress may appear mild and manageable.
 At other times, low energy and illness result from chronic stress in relationships, work, school, sports and other life challenges.
 While studies show that positive stress such as buying a new home is healthy, negative stress can ravage our mind and body.

-How Biofeedback Helps Me Survive Medical Training
+How Biofeedback Helped Me Survive Medical Training

 What is Biofeedback?

 Biofeedback uses electronic sensors and computer software to understand and modify stress response.
 These sensors show temperature, breathing, heart rate, muscle tension, sweat and more.
 Often, this therapy is part of an overall wellness package including mindfulness, breathing exercises, meditation and muscle relaxation.
 Home practice is key to better results.
 Research supports biofeedback for top performance and relief of many stress-related conditions such as migraines, irritable bowel, hypertension, anxiety and chronic pain [1, 2].